The Purpose of Testing Vehicles

 The UK is one of many European countries that use a vehicle’s CO2 emissions to determine the road tax payment.
 From 1 April 2017 the way that vehicle excise duty (commonly known as road tax) was calculated changed for all new vehicles registered in the UK.

-Under the Car Labelling Directive all vehicle manufacturers and dealers (including Pentagon) have a legal obligation to provide the fuel consumption and CO2 emissions to consumers.
+Under the Car Labelling Directive, all vehicle manufacturers and dealers (including Pentagon) have a legal obligation to provide fuel consumption and CO2 emissions to consumers.
 This is so customers can make the most well-informed decision possible when deciding on which car to buy.

 NEDC WLTP Test Cycle Single test cycle Dynamic cycle more representative of real-world driving Cycle Time 20 minutes 30 minutes Cycle Distance 11 kilometres 23.25 kilometres Driving Phases 2 phases (66% urban and 34% non-urban driving) 4 more dynamic phases, 52% urban and 48% non-urban Average Speed 34 kilometres per hour 46.5 kilometres per hour Maximum Speed 120 kilometres per hour 131 kilometres per hour Influence of Optional Equipment Impact on CO2 and fuel performance not considered Additional features (which can differ per car) are taken into account Gear Shifts Vehicles have fixed gear shift points Different gear shift points for each vehicle Test Temperatures Measurements at 20-30°C Measurements at 23°C, CO2 values corrected to 14°C